 3. Results

 Of the 358 volunteers, 216 (60.3%) were classified as SAD and 55 (15.4%) as S-SAD.
-One hundred and ninety-four persons (54.2%) reported being engaged in physical activity. increasing levels of self-reporting of physical activity intensity, there was a significant decrease in the proportion of people with SAD (Figure 1).
+One hundred and ninety-four persons (54.2%) reported being engaged in physical activity.
+At increasing levels of self-reporting of physical activity intensity, there was a significant decrease in the proportion of people with SAD (Figure 1).